 What is Hard Money Loan?

-It is a loan given by a private lender or a group of lenders to individual or businesses.
-They are “asset-based” loans which mean that the borrower has to pledge the property he is investing in as collateral to secure the loan.
+It is a loan given by a private lender or a group of lenders to individuals or businesses.
+They are “asset-based” loans which means that the borrower has to pledge the property he is investing in as collateral to secure the loan.

-Investors also call hard money loans as bridge loans and they often use them when they need a quick loan for their fix and flip projects.
+Investors also call hard money loans like bridge loans and they often use them when they need a quick loan for their fix and flip projects.
 These loans are popular because:

 - It’s easier and quicker to pre-qualify for them.